matmirowski/gong-backend/README.md

 `docker-compose up`
 This command will start container with database instance.
 Don't exit this process unless you finished working with the project.
-5. Copy .env.example file to .env directory
-`cp .env.example .env`
+5. Copy all content of `.env.example` file to new `.env` file (remember to save changes, file should be in same, root directory)
 6. Open separate terminal window and install all required dependencies using `yarn`
 7. Run NestJS application